renuo/applications-setup-guide/sparkpost.md

 8. You can check your key under: https://app.sparkpost.com/account/credentials
 9. Add and validate your sending domain under https://app.sparkpost.com/account/sending-domains
 (Set up SPF & DKIM with TXT DNS records)
-10. Credentials for SMTP setup on your app can be found [here](https://app.sparkpost.com/account/smtp)
+10. Credentials for SMTP setup on your app can be found [here](https://app.sparkpost.com/account/smtp), password is your generated API-key
-11. Create
+11. Set up your ENV-variables and test if the mails are working.
+Manual mails can be send via the following command in the rails console: ```ActionMailer::Base.mail(to: 'yourname@renuo.ch', subject: 'Testmail', body: 'Mail content').deliver_now!```

 For DNS setup also see [Go Live](go_live.md)